Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-app-updates/README.md

 Requires root or sudo.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
   -c, --critical CRIT   CRIT threshold for how long an app update may stay
                         available, in hours.
 Supports Nagios ranges.
 Default: no critical threshold
   --ignore IGNORE       Ignore apps whose app id matches this Python regular
                         expression.
 Case-sensitive by default; use `(?i)` for case-insensitive matching.
 Can be specified multiple
                         times.
   --match MATCH         Only check apps whose app id matches this Python
                         regular expression.
 Case-sensitive by default; use
                         `(?i)` for case-insensitive matching.
 Can be specified multiple times.
-  --path PATH          Local path to the Nextcloud installation, typically the
+  --no-match-severity {ok,warn,crit,unknown}
-                       web server document root.
+                        State to report when no item matches the filters and nothing is checked.
+Default: ok --path PATH           Local path to the Nextcloud installation, typically the web server document root.
 Default:
                         /var/www/html/nextcloud
   -v, --verbose         Makes this plugin verbose during the operation.
 Useful
                         for debugging and seeing what is going on under the hood.
   -w, --warning WARN    WARN threshold for how long an app update may stay
                         available, in hours.
 Supports Nagios ranges.
 Default:
                         72
 ```